definfo/lyricer/README.md

 }
 ```

-And don't forget to start `lyricer` in the background, preferrably with sway configutation.
+And don't forget to start `lyricer` in the background, preferrably with Sway/Hyprland configuration.

 ## Why it's too laggy?